kkots/ggxrd_hitbox_overlay_2211/README.md

   32) Now framebar tooltip on combined projectile framebars will show individual projectiles, the animation and data for each.
 This allows you to not lose the details of each projectile when using the new option described in 29).
 This new tooltip format will, however, group projectiles that all have the exact same data, instead of repeating it.
   33) Now Combo Recipe panel can display the number of hits performed by a move (can be turned off in the cogwheel).
 Cancelling from a multi-hit move no longer shows up with a (Delay ?f), if the cancel was not actually delayed after the last hit.
   34) Added new settings into "General Settings" which allow you to change online input delay to a value between 0 and 4.
 Has different values for fullscreen mode and non-fullscreen (windowed, fullscreen windowed) mode.
-  35) For Bedman's Task A, Task A', Task B, Task C and their Deja Vus added information to the frame tooltips stating on which frames what operations are performed on the corresponding Seals (deactivate, recreate, make invulnerable, make vulnerable again).
+  35) For Bedman's Task A, Task A', Task B, Task C and their Deja Vus added information to the frame tooltips stating on which frames what operations (deactivate, recreate, make invulnerable, make vulnerable again) are performed on the corresponding Seals.
+Added "(Invulnerable)" indicator next to seal timers in both Character Specific panel and in frame tooltips.
 Corrected the frame tooltip info about Bedman's inability to airdash.
 Firstly, it was checking the wrong height, and secondly, Bedman has a Hover instead of airdash.
   36) Changed the default option of 'Dodge OBS Recording' from being on to being off.
   37) Added "Burst Gain Per Second" field to the "Burst Gain" panel.
   38) Now when Playback and Record buttons are pressed during Freeze Game mode, they will start playback or recording immediately, while the game is still paused.
 Exception to this is pressing those buttons together.
 Such presses will translate to the next frame, if buttons are still held at the moment of advancing to the next frame, as it worked before the update.
   39) Added two new checkboxes in General Settings: to make P1 be the Arcade Boss in Training Mode and P2 be that.
-  40) Framebar tooltips now display which exact projectiles were created on any given frame, instead of just a general "Created a projectile/powerup on this frame".
+  40) Framebar tooltips now display which exact projectiles or powerups were created or achieved on any given frame, instead of just a general "Created a projectile/powerup on this frame".
+Also instead of "Can YRC, and projectile/powerup will stay" it will stay what exactly will stay if you YRC.
   41) Sped up the loading time of the mod by storing some reusable info in ggxrd_hitbox_overlay_sigscanCache.txt file created in the game's Binaries/Win32 folder.
 You can disable this in the INI file by setting 'useSigscanCaching' to false or through mod's UI - Settings - General Settings - Use Sigscan Caching.
   42) Now when Venom hits or activates his own balls using attacks or other projectiles, it will be shown on the framebar using the same white outline and frame tooltip that is used for "A hit connected on this frame".
+Added similar display for Elphelt shooting own grenade.
+Added "Can YRC, and projectile/powerup will stay" frame tooltip on Venom ball sets.
+  43) Repeat Ramlethal Calvados and Trance hits now combine in the Combo Recipe panel.
+Fixed "Can YRC, and projectile/powerup will stay" frame tooltip on sword summons and Calvados.
+Made the total frame counter in Ramlethal's Character Specific for the S and the H swords display the total hitstun or blockstun duration of a given sword if it enters those animations (reels back, falls on the ground, etc).
+Added "(Invulnerable)" indicator next to sword timers in both Character Specific and in frame tooltips.
+  44) Split Sin hunger animation's recovery and total frames from the main move's recovery and total frames in the main UI's Recovery and Total fields, and on the framebar they will be split using the ' marker with same consecutive frames counter restarting on the framebar.
+Added "Can YRC, and projectile/powerup will stay" frame tooltip for Sin's Eat moves.
+  45) Added "active"/"inactive" display for Jack-O's Aegis Field in both the Character Specific panel and in frame tooltips, and when it is inactive it will have a counter until it becomes active again.
+  46) Added hitstun display for the portion of the Wallslump animation when it has fully descended onto the floor into both the main UI and into frame tooltips.
+  47) Added "Crouching state" display, which works the same as "Counterhit state" display in frame tooltips.
+Additionally, made upper body invul and above waist invuls able to be displayed on crouching moves.
+This is because some moves like Greed Sever set crouching state on themselves somewhere after the start of the move, and moves like Ky Stun Dipper crouching state at all, making omission of upper body and waist invul highly confusing.
+  48) For Jack-O added display for whether Aegis field is active and, if it was disabled by hitstun, how long until it comes back.
+  49) For Haehyun fixed super tuning balls' remaining time sometimes not being shown in Character Specific, and added tuning ball's remaining time, time until can do another tuning ball and super tuning balls' remaining times into frame tooltips.